biosimulations/biosimulations/docs/users/viewing-projects.md

 ### Filtering projects

 ![filter-attributes](./images/filter.png){align=right}
-The list of displayed project can be filtered by the values of their attributes.
-For each available attribute a menu of values is presented.
+The list of displayed projects can be filtered by the values of their attributes.
+For each available attribute, a menu of values is presented.
 Selecting a value will filter the list of projects to include only those with that value.

  <!-- The new lines must be followed by two spaces-->
 &NewLine;